thakursc1/NLPKernels/README.md

 # NLPKernels
-:triangular_flag_on_post: A collection of NLP Challenges competed on Kaggle
+:triangular_flag_on_post: A collection of NLP Challenge Kernels competed on Kaggle